Residency Application Timeline

 - Sign up for an AAMC account (you’ll need this to register your Token).

-- Obtain your ERAS Token via ECFMG’s OASIS (June 26th for IMGs) or your Designated Dean’s Office (June 5th for USMDs/DOs) or .
+- Obtain your ERAS Token via your Designated Dean’s Office (ECFMG/MyIntealth for IMGs – June 26th for IMGs).
 The AAMC offers specific instructions for registering on the MyERAS Portal here.

 June continued...